ipqa-research/yaeos/doc/page/usage/index.md

 A new directory with the name of your project will be created.

-You include `yaeos` in your  `fpm` project by adding it as a dependency on your `fpm.toml` file by adding this:
+You can include `yaeos` in your `fpm` project by adding it as a dependency on your `fpm.toml` file by adding this:

 ```toml
 [dependencies]